DeiC-HPC/BitBulldozersLab/Velocity4LumiContainers/README.md

 ## Pros

 - Easy to setup
-- Creates sif containers from predefined setup scripts
+- Creates Singularity/Apptainer sif containers as well as Docker/Podman containers from predefined setup scripts
 - Adding new libraries etc. is easy - it's basically just bash scripts for your specific linux distro (e.g., zypper with opensuse).
 - Dependency resolution seems to work well
 - It is easy to combine different versions and set dependencies between versions of different packages.